 The League’s Service Squad stays busy making a difference in the community by assisting with projects that only last 1-2 days, such as Art Museum of Southeast Texas’ Family Art Days, Beaumont Children’s Museum’s presentation with Stuffee, CASA’s Annual Kids Carnival, and Some Other Place’s Soup Kitchen.

-Dayers volunteer at the Art Museum of Southeast Texas’ (“AMSET”) Family Arts Days, which are free and open to the public.
+The Squad volunteers at the Art Museum of Southeast Texas’ (“AMSET”) Family Arts Days, which are free and open to the public.
 They combine exploration of the exhibits, hands-on activities and storytelling.

-Dayers assist the Beaumont Children’s Museum with Stuffee.
+The Squad assist the Beaumont Children’s Museum with Stuffee.
 In presentations with Stuffee they explain to children the importance of a healthy diet and exercise and teach them about the parts of the body (heart, lungs and stomach).
 The Committee also assists BCM by informing parents and children about the status of the museum and opportunities for them to become involved with the museum.

-Please join us in making a difference in a day!
+Please join us in making a difference!